 Beasley Allen principal Parker Miller, an attorney in our Atlanta office, has taken the lead in investigating the case for our clients.
 Mr. Miller is a nationally recognized lawyer with a wealth of experience representing clients in premises liability cases, including cases in which the property owner/s failed to ensure their property is reasonably safe.
 All too often such negligence or oversight results in a range of catastrophic injury and death cases.

 According to the National Fire Protection Association (NFPA), more than 150,000 people have died from home fires in the U.S. since 1980.
 More than four times as many have suffered debilitating burn injuries, smoke inhalation, and other painful fire-related injuries.

 There are between 300,000 and 400,000 U.S. home fires every year, resulting in about 7 billion in annual property damages.
 Tragically, an average of nearly 3,000 people die every year in fires that break out in residences.

 At Beasley Allen, we often witness firsthand the catastrophic aftermath of a fire in a property that is not properly maintained or is in poor working order.
 In addition to the Athens, Georgia case that we are currently litigating, we are representing several other families in premises liability lawsuits involving structure fires, including many in the Mobile, Alabama area.
-Beasley Allen lawyer Evan Miller, who works in our Mobile office is working on these cases.
+Beasley Allen lawyer Evan Allen, who works in our Mobile office is working on these cases.